puppetlabs-toy-chest/puppet-quest-guide/us_en/quests/roles_and_profiles.md

     curl 'pasture-app-large.puppet.vm/api/v1/cowsay?message="HELLO!"'

-Note that the database functionality we introduced in the previous quest will work on the 'large' instance of our application, while the 'small' instance will return a 501 error:
+Note that the database functionality we introduced in the previous quest will work on the 'large' instance of our application.
+The 'small' instance will return a 501 error:

     curl 'pasture-app-small.puppet.vm/api/v1/cowsay/sayings'